bloom-lmh/awe-axios/docs/en/IOC-AOP/Dependency Injection.md

 ```

 ::: tip Backup Order
-When there are multiple backup instances, `axios-plus` will try them in the order of registration until an instance is found.
+When there are multiple backup instances, `awe-axios` will try them in the order of registration until an instance is found.
 If none are found, `undefined` is injected.
 :::